What is HIIT?

 HIIT stands for High-Intensity Interval Training.
 HIIT uses short bursts of maximum effort, with rest periods in between.
-Often you continue an exercise until you just can’t do it anymore.
-It’s hard work, offering rapid gains in aerobic capacity and strength of movement.
+It’s hard work, although the effort level can be tailored to the individual.
+Practitioners often see rapid gains in aerobic capacity and strength of movement, and can lose weight in a sustainable way.
 You can read about the physiology of how this works, and about creating effective and sustainable development plans using this method on the web.

-Yogafurie Hot Yoga focuses on full, clear breathing and strong, dynamic but precise movement.
+Yogafurie Hot Yoga focuses on full, clear breathing and accuracy of movement.
+Sometimes, these movements can be dynamic and challenging.
 We develop all-over body awareness as a form of constant concentration.
-Practiced like this, it’s possible to continue for much longer than 75 minutes and experience little fatigue.
+Practiced like this, it’s possible to continue for much longer and experience relatively little fatigue.
 You can read about how good breathing reduces fatigue, and case studies about how effective heat has been found for endurance training on the web.

 HIIT?
 In a Yoga studio?

-The result is the first Yogafurie Hot Interval Workshop.
+The result is the Yogafurie Hot Interval Workshop series.
+We held the first earlier in the year, and we are following up with a second on 27th October 2018.
 This workshop will feature accessible posture sequences, sometimes peppered with challenging variations and transitions.
-Each sequence will be executed either 4, 8, or 16 times before moving on to the next.
 We will be moving on the breath, and with the breath to avoid breathlessness.
 We’ll pay attention to detail and keep our form and alignment clear.

 We’ll begin with an effective warmup for joints and muscles, and with awareness of lower backs and of using our core to create support.
 We’ll end with time for restorative movements, postures and rest.
 Expect to work hard, but this is the inclusive Yogafurie environment: you can take breaks when you need to.
 We’ll be working at 38o, rather than the usual 42o.